getoriginal/original-dotnet/OriginalSDK.Tests.ConsoleApp/README.md

 # OriginalSDK.TestApp

-This console application (`OriginalSDK.TestApp`) is used to demonstrate and test the functionality of the `OriginalSDK` library.
+This console application (`OriginalSDK.Tests.ConsoleApp`) is used to demonstrate and test the functionality of the `OriginalSDK` library.

 ## Prerequisites